bberak/react-native-game-engine/README.md

 That said, React Native and game loops are not mutually exclusive, and we can use React Native Game Engine to bridge the two paradigms.

-## The `GameLoop` Component
+### Using the GameLoop component

-**The `GameLoop` component is suitable for simple scenes and interactions only.
-For more complex scenes and games, please take a look at the `GameEngine` component and have a quick read through [Managing Complexity with Component Entity Systems](#managing-complexity-with-component-entity-systems)**
+Note: *The `GameLoop` component is suitable for simple scenes and interactions only.
+For more complex scenes and games, please take a look at the `GameEngine` component and have a quick read through [Managing Complexity with Component Entity Systems](#managing-complexity-with-component-entity-systems)*

-Firstly, install the package to your project:
+Install the package to your project:

 ```bash
 npm install --save react-native-game-engine